eshuldiner/Aging/README.md

 An example project and parameter file are provided in /Parameters.
 Note that pathes in the project file will need to be substituted.

+# Adaptive Sampling
+In comparing the effects of tumor suppressor inactivation in young and old mice, we sought to compare equivalent portions of the tumor size distributions (i.e., the same number of tumors per infectious unit of virus delivered).
+To ensure this, we scaled the number of tumors analyzed for each sgRNA in each cohort to account for differences in viral titer and the number of mice transduced in each cohort, and then analyzed the largest tumors per Lenti-sgRNA/Cre vector.
+The manuscript contains additional details on these statistics and their interpretation; for code related to the implementation of adaptive sampling, see https://github.com/eshuldiner/Eml4-Alk.